 THROTTLE BODY ASSEMBLY HANDLING ACTION REASON DO: Use care during assembly of harness to throttle body.
 Avoid terminal damage.
 DO: Avoid any liquid contamination in the throttle body area.
 Ensure proper operation.
 DO: Unload and install units one at a time from packing trays.
-Damage may be done to critical components DO: Return any dropped, damaged, or suspect material with a tag that describes the problem.
-(Only warranty cases) I Ensure tast and correct diagnosis of roo DO: Remove and discard protective caps just before assembling mating components. e Protects system from contamination, which can prevent proper operation.
-DO: clean the by pass passage after removing bottom cover ^g To ensure good idle stability DO NOT: Use any dropped or impacted unit.
-Internal damage may have occurred c emissions settings may have been upset.
+Damage may be done to critical components.
+DO: Return any dropped, damaged, or suspect material with a tag that describes the problem.
+(Only warranty cases) Ensure fast and correct diagnosis of root DO: Remove and discard protective caps just before Protects system from contaminati assembling mating components. can prevent proper operation.
+DO: clean the by pass passage after removing bottom cover To ensure good idle stability DO NOT: Use any dropped or impacted unit.
+Internal damage may have occurred or emissions settings may have been upset.
 DO NOT: Store units without protective caps in place.
 Contamination may impair correct operation.
 DO NOT: Ship or store near saltwater without protection.
 Corrosion buildup may impact proper operation.
 DO NOT: Exposed to environmental conditions (Moisture) prior to complete vehicle installation.
-Corrosion buildup may impact proper DO NOT: Apply any voltage other than system voltage for testing.
-Damage could occur.
+Corrosion buildup may impact proper operation.
+DO NOT: Apply any voltage other than system voltage for testing.
 DO NOT: Apply excessive band clamp loading Damage could occur.
-DO NOT: Remove packing in a way that allows contact between parts. vs Minimum air leakage could be affected and/or other damage could occur.
+DO NOT: Remove packing in a way that allows contact between parts.
+Minimum air leakage could be affected and/or other damage could occur.

 DO NOT: Release the throttle cam abruptly from any position without the throttle linkage attached.
 DO NOT: Let the by pass holes be blocked by dirt or foreign particles.
 This could effect idle stability DO NOT: Rake, stage, or handle parts in a manner that allows contact between parts.
 Damage will occur.